shubhaaaaaaa/Newsletter_by_Shubha/README.md

 * Sign Up to my newsletter : https://newsletter-by-shubha.herokuapp.com ( No working right now )

 ## Screenshots
 This is what the site looks like.
-All the data from your database is displayed in a table.

 ![App Screenshot](https://github.com/shubhaaaaaaa/MyPersonal_Site/blob/main/assets/img/newsletter.png)